glondu/belenios/contrib/nspawn/README.md

 documented [here](../../doc/reverse-proxy.md).

-This technique requires a Debian-based Linux (trixie/sid at the time of writing) and unprivileged user namespaces.
+This technique requires a Debian-based Linux (trixie/sid at the time of writing) and working unprivileged user namespaces.
+On other (Linux) systems, a privileged Docker container can also be used.
 If you don't trust something, it is suggested to use a virtual machine.

 The whole procedure requires (at least) the following Debian packages installed on the development host: